spatialos/online-services/README.md

 <p align="center"><img src="./docs/img/docs-header-diagram.png" /></p>

-#### Please note that the following code has been deprecated and is no longer being supported in any way by Improbable.
-If you still require this documentation for any reason, please raise a support request and we will see what we can do to help.**
+### Please note that this code has been deprecated and is no longer being supported in any way by Improbable.
+If you still require the documentation for any reason, please raise a support request and we will see what we can do to help.

 **About SpatialOS**</br>
 [SpatialOS](https://documentation.improbable.io) is a platform-as-a-service from [Improbable](https://www.improbable.io/); it provides managed cloud services that solve common technical and production challenges of creating, iterating on, and hosting multiplayer games.
 It runs games in a way that lets them scale further, be more complex, and have long-living persistence.